SashaK13/tip-calculator/README.md

-#Tip Calculator
+# Tip Calculator

-This project is restaurant bill tip calculator.
-Calculates the amount of money that should be given according to the percentage of desired tip.
+This project is a restaurant bill tip calculator.
+It calculates the amount of money that should be given as tip, according to the percentage of desired tip.

 It uses the JQuery library.